Hypercalcemia

 What is the outlook (prognosis) for Hypercalcemia?

 How well you do depends on the cause of your high calcium level.
-The outlook is good for people with mild hyperparathyroidism or hypercalcemia that have a treatable cause.
+The outlook is good for people with mild hyperparathyroidism or hypercalcemia that has a treatable cause.
 Most of the time, there are no complications.

 People with hypercalcemia due to conditions such as cancer or sarcoidosis may not do well.
 This is most often because of the disease itself, rather than the high calcium level.